-The FORTH_ARRAY routines that reside in ROM on the QCard Controller provide an efficient means of accessing the large paged address space for storage of data.
+The FORTH\ARRAY routines that reside in ROM on the QScreen Controller provide an efficient means of accessing the large paged address space for storage of data.
 The pre-defined DIM() macro makes it easy to dimension a 2-dimensional array to hold signed or unsigned characters, integers, longs, or floating point values.
-Other pre-defined library functions handle storing, fetching, and copying data to and from the arrays.
-These QED-Forth functions are callable from C, and provide access to a large contiguous memory space that is very useful for real-time data storage and analysis.
+Other pre-defined library functions handle storing, fetching, and

 Each array is referred to using a named 16-bit pointer to a "parameter field" structure in common RAM.
 Once the array has been "dimensioned", this structure holds the number of rows and columns, data size, and a pointer to the QED-Forth heap where the array is allocated.
-The ROMresident heap manager allocates and deletes the arrays in real time under the control of the C program, thereby maximizing the effective use of available paged RAM.
+The ROM-resident heap manager allocates and deletes the arrays in real time under the control of the C program, thereby maximizing the effective use of available paged RAM.

-This section introduces the use of the arrays, and as we'll see in a later chapter, they are very useful for storing data from the QCard Controller's A/D convertors.
-The header file named ARRAY.H in the \MOSAIC\FABIUS\INCLUDE\MOSAIC directory contains all of the function and macro definitions that are used to access Forth arrays, including the DIM(), FARRAYFETCH() and FARRAYSTORE() macros that are mentioned in this section.
+This section introduces the use of the arrays, and as we'll see in a later chapter, they are very useful for storing data from the QScreen Controller's A/D convertors.
+The header file named ARRAY.
+H in the \mosaic\fabius\include\mosaic directory contains all of the function and macro definitions that are used to access Forth arrays, including the DIM(), FARRAYFETCH() and FARRAYSTORE() macros that are mentioned in this section.